-We seek to witness to our Christian faith in loving service.
+We witness to our Christian faith in loving service.
 Our Eco Group ensures that we put stewardship of Creation at the heart of our parish life.
 We also raise funds for local and international charities, for example we have recently raised money for the Ukrainian refugee crisis and Toilet Twinning, a charity which brings clean water and safe sanitation to the world’s poorest people.
 Each year we support Christian Aid Week, with collections and other activities.
 We have an active Mothers’ Union, part of an organisation that seeks to transform communities world-wide through family life.

-At St Francis High Heaton we are committed to sustainability and environmental awareness.
+As a registered Eco Church we are committed to sustainability and environmental awareness.
 We are working towards becoming Carbon Neutral, and advancing recycling and sustainability initiatives wherever we can.